 To me, this is the key to achieving the Stockdale Paradox, the key to being both optimistic and disciplined: don’t let your thoughts run away with you, don’t think about how much you can take, don’t look ahead to the pain.

 Honestly, much of my suffering—and crying—during those difficult months of morning sickness came because I did let my thoughts run away with me.
-And I did look ahead to the pain, even though my husband often reminded me, “Take it one day at a time.”
+And I did look ahead to the pain, even though my husband often reminded me, “Take it one day at a time”, back pain was always that used to get me in a really bad mood until I was lucky enough to find a back pain exercise that helped me.
 Easier said than done, right?

 Somehow, if we can train our minds to think only of today—and to view getting through today as a great victory—we can have the strength to live through those long, hard struggles.
 And we will come out stronger, wiser, and more compassionate.

 Like James Stockdale, we can make our hardest experiences into the defining events of our lives—events which, in retrospect, we would not trade.